loganathanc1603/sapbtp/README.md

-## This is dummy branch for cloning
+## This branch is for practicing typescript language